-- F17.20.3R Chief external examiners shall: - i ensure that all assessments are conducted in accordance with the assessment regulations for the scheme - ii ensure that the responsibilities of the award board relating to a student's eligibility for an award are fully and properly discharged in accordance with the assessment regulations - iii may exceptionally, as permitted by the assessment regulations and the Academic Regulations conduct a viva voce examination of a candidate - iv attend the meetings of the award board to which they are appointed at which decisions on recommendations for award(s) are made and ensure that those recommendations have been reached by means consistent with the University's requirements and with normal practice in higher education - v participate as required in any reviews of decisions about individual students' awards taken during the examiner's period of office - vi have access to relevant assessed work where necessary for the discharge of these responsibilities - vii report to the University on the effectiveness of the assessment and the conduct of the examining board and any matters arising in accordance with the University's requirements for such reports - viii report to the Vice-Chancellor on any matters of serious concern arising from the assessment which put at risk the standard of the award(s). - F17.20.4R Exceptionally, a chief external examiner, assisted as necessary by another examiner of her or his choosing, may conduct a viva voce examination to assist an award board in determining classification for honours or other differential level of an award.
-At the discretion of the Executive Dean of faculty, a field examiner approved by a professional body to have oversight of standards of a professionally recognised or accredited award may be present at the examination. - F17.20.5R A chief external examiner's annual report shall refer to the operation of the assessment process for the modular scheme as a whole. - F17.20.6P No external examiner may hold appointment simultaneously as a chief external examiner and as a field external examiner. - F17.20.7P Link to http://acreg.uwe.ac.uk/ (guidance on the appointment and role of external examiners)
+- F16.6.1R A chief external examiner shall be appointed to each named modular scheme.
+A chief external examiner shall not have responsibility for any field in that modular scheme or in any other modular scheme. - F16.6.2R Chief external examiners shall: - i ensure that all assessments are conducted in accordance with the assessment regulations for the scheme - ii ensure that the responsibilities of the award board relating to a student's eligibility for an award are fully and properly discharged in accordance with the assessment regulations - iii may exceptionally, as permitted by the assessment regulations and the Academic Regulations conduct a viva voce examination of a candidate - iv attend the meetings of the award board to which they are appointed at which decisions on recommendations for award(s) are made and ensure that those recommendations have been reached by means consistent with the University's requirements and with normal practice in higher education

+- participate as required in any reviews of decisions about individual students' awards taken during the examiner's period of office - vi have access to relevant assessed work where necessary for the discharge of these responsibilities - vii report to the University on the effectiveness of the assessment and the conduct of the examining board and any matters arising in accordance with the University's requirements for such reports - viii report to the Vice-Chancellor on any matters of serious concern arising from the assessment which put at risk the standard of the award(s). - F16.6.3R Exceptionally, a chief external examiner, assisted as necessary by another examiner of her or his choosing, may conduct a viva voce examination to assist an award board in determining classification for honours or other differential level of an award.
+At the discretion of the Executive Dean of faculty, a field examiner approved by a professional body to have oversight of standards of a professionally recognised or accredited award may be present at the examination. - F16.6.4R A chief external examiner's annual report shall refer to the operation of the assessment process for the modular scheme as a whole.

-F17.21 Field External Examiners
+F16.7 Field External Examiners